 This is the ultimate SuperNut!
-Mark my words, Sandalwood Nuts will become a big Superfood and you first saw it here.
+Sandalwood Nuts will become a big Superfood.
 Ancient Purity are bringing this desert and arid-grown Nut into the UK and Europe for the first time.
 Whether for flavour, nutrition and fibre, Sandalwood Nuts surpass Macadamia Nuts in every way.
 On top of that, you can double the protein and enjoy the rare fatty acid Ximenynic Acid.
 The taste keeps growing and this would make a fantastic dairy milk alternative.
 Since Ancient times, Sandalwood Nuts were eaten by indigenous Australians, with low carbs, our Sandalwood Nuts are jam-packed with Monounsaturated Omega 9 fatty acids.
 With their fibre and protein content they make a brilliant addition to your granola, in yogurts, nut spread.
 They have a unique, delicate creamy texture and flavour with earthy, woody undertones, and Sandalwood notes.

 At Ancient Purity we are feeling very blessed to have Sandalwood Nut in our possession, to be honest, I was sold on the idea when reading about them on one of my many endless searches for the greatest unique foods on the planet.
 Of course I’m always looking for stuff no one else has, so I loved the idea of having these SuperNuts but oh wow!
 When we ate them... these delicious Sandalwood Nuts are incredibly tasty and for me they overtake Cashews as my favourite, the texture is perfect, subtle growing taste just fantastic in every way. anyway...
 Embrace the versatility of this Ancient food source!
 Sandalwood Nuts are packed with nutrients which are essential for good health.
 They are an amazing addition to granola, on top of yogurts, or as a great nut spread.
 Their fibre and protein make them a valuable addition to your kitchen.
 The Sandalwood Nut is high in oils containing one of world’s rarest fatty acids, ximenynic acid.
 With low carbs, our Sandalwood Nuts are jam-packed with Monounsaturated Omega 9 fatty acids.
 These have been proven to aid reducing high cholesterol as well as cleaning up the arteries.
 Ancient Purity’s creamy Sandalwood Nuts are picked directly from under the tree and packaged for your consumption, the correct way as nature has intended.
 I’m convinced that these great nuts have the potential becoming the next big superfood!